chromaui/chromatic-docs/src/content/ci/custom-ci-provider.md

 ```

 <div class="aside">

-We recommend saving the project token as a (secret) environment variable named <code>CHROMATIC_PROJECT_TOKEN</code> for security reasons.
+We recommend saving the project token as a (secret) environment variable named `CHROMATIC_PROJECT_TOKEN` for security reasons.
 When the Chromatic CLI is executed, it will read the environment variable automatically without any additional flags.
 See your provider's documentation for reference.

 </div>

 ### Run Chromatic on specific branches